ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/practical_python.md

 def introduction_text(name):
     print("")
     print(
-        "It's a beautiful summer's day in Berlin, and you are stuck in Alexanderplatz :(" )
+        "It's a beautiful summer's day in Berlin, and you are stuck in Hermannplatz :(" )
     print(
         "You don't want to be here.
 It is too noisy, there is too much traffic and all this concrete makes it uncomfortably warm"